WAP Systems and Labeled Subshifts: WAP systems

 \item[(iv)] Each orbit closure in $X$ is a WAP system.

 \end{itemize} \end{prop}

-\proof Since each orbit closure is invariant for the enveloping semigroup and since the topology of the latter is pointwise convergence, each of these conditions holds $(X,T)$ iff it holds for the restriction to each orbit closure.
+\proof Since each orbit closure is invariant for the enveloping semigroup and since the topology of the latter is pointwise convergence, each of these conditions holds for $(X,\Gamma)$ iff it holds for the restriction to each orbit closure.
 This restricts to the topologically transitive case for which (iii) implies (ii) by Proposition \ref{prop02}.
 Because of pointwise convergence, (ii) implies (i) is obvious.
-If $p,q$ are in the enveloping semigroup and $T^{n_j}$ is a net converging to $q$ then $p T^{n_j} = T^{n_j}p$ and two-sided continuity at p imply $pq = qp$.
+If $p,q$ are in the enveloping semigroup and $g^j$ is a net converging to $q$ then $p g^{j} = g^{j}p$ and the separate continuity of multiplication at p implies $pq = qp$.